 1. University of Auckland

-Established in 1883, it was a constituent college of the University of New Zealand until that institution was abolished in 1961, at which point it became an independent institution.
-The fact that it is located in Auckland, New Zealand’s largest city, makes it an even more appealing alternative for international students from all over the world to attend.
+Established in 1883 as Auckland University College, it was a constituent college of the University of New Zealand before becoming an independent university after the University of New Zealand system was dissolved.
+Its location in Auckland, New Zealand’s largest city, makes it an appealing option for international students who want to study business in a major commercial center.

 2. Victoria University of Wellington

-As one of New Zealand’s oldest and most esteemed universities, it is well known for its teaching and research efforts.
-Wellington School of Business and Government takes great pride in being part of New Zealand’s top-ranked research institution.
+As one of New Zealand’s long-established universities, it is also known for its research activity.
+The Wellington School of Business and Government benefits from being part of a university with a strong national research profile and a capital-city location close to government agencies, public organizations, and businesses.

 3. University of Otago